supechicken/crdyboot/README.md

 Some additional build options can be set in `crdyboot.toml` (in the root of the repo).
 This file will be created automatically if it doesn't already exist by copying `xtask/default.toml`.
 The defaults are appropriate for development.
-In a release build, verbose logging and the test key should be turned off.
+In a release build, verbose logging should be turned off.

 ## Testing on real hardware